ncatlab/nlab-core/README.md

 2. The pages of the nLab are served statically by nginx, i.e. the nLab itself is actually a static website.
-3. The nLab is backed by a MySQL database which stores, for a given page, metadata about this page, and page content in HTML (i.e. rendering from markdown happens before database storage).
+3. The nLab is backed by a MySQL database which stores, for a given page, metadata about this page, and the markdown source.
-4. The static pages served by nginx are generated upon page edit, or manually, by 'page_renderer.py' from the database.
+4. There is a backend application server (CherryPy), which nginx (reverse) proxies to in some cases.
-5. The HTML page content stored in the database is rendered upon page edit from markdown by 'source_renderer.py'.
+5. The static pages served by nginx are generated from the database in one of the following ways: i) upon page edit ii) by a GET call to the backend server iii) manually.
+All of these rely on the functions in `render_nlab_page_for_viewing.py`, which in turn rely on `page_renderer.py` and `source_renderer.py`.

 nLab code testing
 -----------------

-Before pushing/merging to master, all tests must passed.
+Before pushing/merging to master, all tests must pass.
 The tests must be run manually.
 See the README.md file in test/ for details on how to run the tests.